mtttech/tasha/README.md

   --help      Show this message and exit.
 ```

+Create a character.

 ```
-tasha --new 'My Character'
+tasha --new Rowena
 ```

 The program will send a series of prompts that will be used to generate your character.

-Finished characters will be saved within the same directory.
+You will be prompted to then save the finished character.
+Such characters will be saved as a .toml file within the same directory.

 Below is an example of such a character.